Daniel Poole

 It’s some sort of internal urge to create.
 To see what I am capable of.
 An exploration.
 A determination to make an improvement on whatever else is available.

 My creative process is to focus on the outcome first.
 Decide what the outcome will be and then work out how to get there.
-I try to ignore the feelings of wanting to be certain on how to get there.
+I try to ignore the feelings of wanting to be certain about how to get there.
 The feelings of wanting to be sure I can do it.
 I start with the outcome and go to work on how to be capable of the outcome.
 What I need to develop to establish the capabilities.

 I plan my days quite methodically.
 This is how I establish momentum and productivity.
 I always brainstorm my lists, and then I work through the lists.
 The work is so varied that it is easy to lose momentum, jumping from one thing to another.
-So I take the time to list my days priorities each morning.
+So I take the time to list my day’s priorities each morning.

 I have an issue with feeling like great work has to be difficult for it to be great.
 Or it must have a soul to it.
 Timber is both of those.
-I do work in metal and paints as well, I seem to always return to elegant timber furniture designs.
+I do work in metal and paint as well, and I seem to always return to elegant timber furniture designs.

 My pieces are a timeline of my life and the relationships in my life.

 Design to me is very separate from art.
-I consider design to be much more calculated, much more considerate of the cost to produce, the cost at sale, the market for it, design considers economics much more.
+I consider design to be much more calculated, much more considerate of the cost to produce, the cost at sale, the market for it; design considers economics much more.
 So when I appreciate design, it’s for the reasons that I feel this designer has very intelligently executed a product with all of the considerations on point.
 Repeatable.
 Ease of manufacture.
 Effective results for the amount of effort required to produce it.
 I’m not very good at this.
 I create art when it should be design.

-I can’t stand anything that has off the shelf components.
-If it has any identifiable, cheap product and the designer is attempting to pass it off as design or art.
+I can’t stand anything that has off-the-shelf components.
+If it has any identifiable, cheap product, and the designer is attempting to pass it off as design or art.
 It has required no effort or craft.

 (The Proust Questionnaire is a set of questions answered by the French writer Marcel Proust.